niconiahi/kopius/feedback/01_pokedex.md

 }
 ```

-When I say _inline_, I"m speaking about this
+When I say _inline_, I'm speaking about this

 ```tsx
 function Filter({